Kevinpyx/hand-motion-and-gesture/README.md

-# HandMotionAndGesture
-Computer vision project

-        Handimatronics: Controlling Robots with Your Hand
+# Handimatronics: Controlling Robots with Your Hand

 This project uses the Lucas Kanade optical flow Method with gesture recognition to produce Robot Motion using the MyroC Library.

-                   Description of Project
+ ###                  Description of Project

 Our motivation for this project was to control a robot with our hands, where we needed to utilize computer vision.
 To solve this problem, we